 Back in the early thirties, films were animated frame by frame.
 Literally.
-Each and every frame had to be hand drawn meticulously by a designated animator, and they needed to match with the previous and preceding frames in terms of dimension and shading.
+Each and every frame had to be hand drawn meticulously by a designated animator, and they needed to match with the preceding and subsequent frames in terms of dimension and shading.
 It was a painstaking and arduous task.
 Back then, though, 2D animators had no other options.

 These same animators dreamed of making something better, a more efficient way of creating an animated work that didn’t involve rendering each frame individually using a pencil and paper.
 From that desire arose computer animation.
 3D animation has propelled the animation industry leaps and bounds by making it easier and cheaper to create beautiful works of art.
 With each new animated film, people grow more and more accustomed to the “3D look” associated with Toy Story and other iconic movies.
 The style has come to define the animation industry.